jbuisine/macop/paper.md

 # Motivation

-Most of the operational research libraries developed in Python offer users either problems and algorithms where it is possible to choose parameters to obtain optimal (or near optimal) results such as proposed in [@hart2017pyomo; @pyopt-paper; @MaherMiltenbergerPedrosoRehfeldtSchwarzSerrano2016], or, libraries targeted to a specific problem or algorithm such as [@simanneal-solver].
+Most of the operational research libraries developed in Python offer users either problems and algorithms where it is possible to choose parameters to obtain optimal (or near optimal) results such as proposed in [@MaherMiltenbergerPedrosoRehfeldtSchwarzSerrano2016], or, libraries targeted to a specific problem or algorithm such as [@simanneal-solver].
 Another package is proposed in [@solid-solver] which is a comprehensive gradient-free optimization framework written in Python.
 It seems very similar to Macop.
-However, hiearchic dependencies between algorithms, the notion of callbacks, of adaptive operator selection are proposed within Macop.
+However, hiearchic dependencies between algorithms, the notion of callbacks and adaptive operator selection are proposed within `Macop`.

-During thesis work, the search for a solution with complex evaluation was necessary.
-The assessment in question consisted of evaluating a model fitted with a selected subset of available features for a feature set.
-The features selection problem was transformed as an optimisation problem with a binary string representation as solution.
-Exploring all the solutions was not feasible given the large amount of exploration space available.
-Otherwise, it would have been preferable to use a Recursive Features Elimination (RFE) method [@DBLP:journals/remotesensing/PullanagariKY18; @DBLP:conf/icmla/ChenJ07].

-This is why it was preferred to focus on operational research methods, even if the optimal solution is not found, a good solution is still sufficient for the study case.
-Available libraries in the literature did not allow this kind of implementation of an evaluation function quickly and this is why the development of a Python package has been undertaken.
+On the other hand, available libraries [@hart2017pyomo; @pyopt-paper;] in the literature did not allow to attach custom evaluation function to each algorithm used in this hierarchy of algorithms.
+Indeed, it is sometimes possible that the main algorithm manages local searches.
+Each local search may evaluate the solution differently using a different evaluation function of the parent algorithm (linked main algorithm).
+Each algorithm can thus have its own mechanism (or partially), i.e. its evaluation function, its solution update operators, as well as its solution update policy.
+This is independent of the parent algorithm to which it is linked.
+This means that only the results (solutions found) are exchanged.

 This package was then adapted to correspond to a formalism of implementing algorithms and problems from a simple and generic structure, hence the term minimalist in **Macop**.

 Macop wants to allow users to quickly focus on one of proposed features from its interaction main loop.